Ingibjorg/Ingibjorg.github.io/README.md

 Hi!
-I'm Ingibjorg, a Software Engineer working as a Mobile Developer at Gangverk.
+I'm Ingibjorg, an experienced Software Developer working at Gangverk.
 I like to keep busy so as working full time, I've been doing a MSc in Software Engineering and I'm graduating this summer.
-I was very fortunate to discover programming in my first semester of university.
-I felt like spreading the joy and co-founded /sys/tur, an organization for women at the Computer Science department at Reykjavik University.
-Our aim was to empower women to study and excel in Computer Science and since we started, the proportion of women in the department has gone up from 18% to 27%! 🎉
+I'm passionate about empowering women to study and excel in Computer Science.
+I co-founded /sys/tur, an organization for female students at Reykjavik University.
+Since then, the proportion of women in the department has gone up from 18% to 27%! 🎉

 My primary interests lie in development of high quality mobile apps, artificial intelligence and interactive narrative technologies.